 The Centre will provide an opportunity for amateur and professional astronomers to carry out international quality research and be available for school, university and public education.

-An Astronomy Centre is an astronomical observatory for both amateur astronomers and the general public to see and learn about the incredible astronomical sites.
+An Astronomy Centre is an astronomical observatory for both amateur astronomers and the general public to see and learn about our incredible galaxy.
 The great thing about astronomy is it’s probably the only science where amateurs can still contribute valuable work that can have a profound impact on what we know about our place in the universe.

 Unlike other astronomy facilities, this project offers the integration of observatories, a planetarium and a multi-purpose science centre where students and visitors can have a hands-on astro-science experience.
 The Centre is supported by a very active Tamworth Regional Astronomy Club (TRAC) who have an extensive mix of executive members from the science and astronomy field, and strong connections to leading Australian and international researchers and astronomers.

 - a large observatory with a roll-off roof to house multiple medium to large telescopes

 - multi-functional space for the display of instruments and educational instruction

 - a small observatory with a roll-off roof to house a rare historic Hewitt Camera telescope

 - ancilliary services such as an amenities building, car park and utility infrastructure